elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Hé bien, te voilà digne messager de la race supérieure
+- Well, here you are, worthy messenger of the superior race
-- {:.pr} Pleins de flair, ayant humé l'odeur du trésor proche, nos maitres t'ont ici délégué pour ouïr la révélation de nos petits secrets ...
-C'est très bien ...
-La civette n'accourt pas plus vite sur les pas de la gazelle.
+- {:.pr} Full of flair, having smelled the smell of nearby treasure, our masters here have delegated to you to hear the revelation of our little secrets ...
+It's all good ...
+The civet does not hasten on the steps of the gazelle.

 - {:.sp} The Messenger.

-- {:.pr} Toussaint, je suis ravi de vous voir revenu à de meilleures dispositions.
-Le 1str consul m'envoie vous en féliciter et vous assurer que votre complètes soumission ne le laissera pas insensible.
+- {:.pr} Toussaint, I am delighted to see you back in a better mood.
+The consul is sending me to congratulate you, and assure you that your complete submission will not leave him indifferent.
-- {:.pr} En tout cas, permettez-moi de remarquer que vous ne vous sous-estimez pas: vous vous rachetez au prix d'un trésor.
+- {:.pr} In any case, let me point out that you do not underestimate yourself: your ransom is worth a treasure.

 - {:.sp} Toussaint.

 - ...
-Considérable ... le trésor des anciens flibustiers grossi par ma prévoyance.
+Considerable ... the treasure of the old buccaneers fattened by my foresight.

 - {:.sp} The Messenger.

-- Hé bien Toussaint.
+- Well, Toussaint.

 - {:.sp} Toussaint.

-- Ce trésor, vous ne l'aurez pas.
+- This treasure, you will not have it.

 - {:.sp} The Messenger.

-- Comment! vos promesses ? vos remords ? votre lettre ?
+- How! your promises? your remorse? your letter?

 ---